Cook Islands Trust Administration

 Request a Consultation

-What distinguishes a functioning trust from a nominal one is how the trustee exercises its authority.
+What separates a functioning trust from a nominal one is how the trustee exercises its authority.
 A trustee that independently evaluates every distribution request, documents its reasoning, and occasionally pushes back on the settlor’s instructions creates the evidentiary record that a court will examine if the trust is challenged.
 A trustee that rubber-stamps every instruction without genuine review undermines the entire structure.

 Governance: Trustee and Protector